Indiana Railroad: Terre Haute Indianapolis and Eastern

 A year later, on June 23, 1931, the final piece of the IR system was added when the Terre Haute Indianapolis and Eastern (THI&E) was purchased at auction.
 The THI&E was the second-largest interurban system in Indiana, operating just over 400 mi of interurban lines as well as streetcar service in several western Indiana cities.
 It operated branches out of Indianapolis west to Terre Haute and Brazil, to the university town of Lafayette, and east to Richmond.
 It stretched nearly from the eastern to the western boundaries of the state.
 Due to lack of operating revenue and funds, it had never modernized, and was financially among the weakest of the Indiana lines.
 As a power utility it had profits, but the interurban division had been losing money for a decade.
 It fell into receivership (a form of bankruptcy where the company continues to operate but does not pay interest on its bonded debt) in 1930, and several major branches, including lines to Danville, Martinsville, Lafayette, Crawfordsville, Sullivan, and Clinton were abandoned prior to absorption by IR in 1931.
-Its Indianapolis to Richmond line connecting with the Dayton and Western interurban was an important IR link to the Ohio interurbans for interchange of freight.
+Its Indianapolis–Richmond Line connecting with the Dayton and Western Traction Company was an important IR link to the Ohio interurbans for interchange of freight.
 IR quickly retired the very dated THI&E arch-windowed wood combines.